ratul619/VSD/README.md

 # TensorCore Accelerator for Machine Learning

-TensorCore Accelerator for Machine Learning

-Ayan Ray
-Noida, India
-ryan882021@gmail.com

-Abstract— This project focuses on implementing a Deep Learning hardware accelerator called TensorCore - which is a Vector Processor based on v0.10 of the open source RISCV Vector ISA.
+# Abstract— This project focuses on implementing a Deep Learning hardware accelerator called TensorCore - which is a Vector Processor based on v0.10 of the open source RISCV Vector ISA.
 It is expected to serve as a proof-point for a Deep Learning research platform to experiment with tensor operators and custom number systems.
 I.	INTRODUCTION
 In the general case, an array of numbers arranged on a regular grid with a variable number of axes is known as a tensor.
 The raising markets of AI-based data analytics and deep learning applications, such as software for self-driving cars, have pushed several companies to develop specialized hardware to boost the performance of large dense matrix (tensor) computation [1] .
 A vector processor is one whose instructions operate on vectors rather than scalar (single data) values.
 The basic requirements can be:
 •	Need to load/store vectors:  vector registers (contain vectors)